Dave Morris (game designer): Writer

 In 1990, Morris and Jamie Thomson wrote The Keep of the Lich-Lord for the popular Fighting Fantasy series of adventure gamebooks.

 Fabled Lands

 In 1995, Morris and Jamie Thomson wrote the first of several adventure gamebooks in the Fabled Lands series.
 It received positive reviews, including 20 years later.

 Although well-received, the books were published when, as Sylvio Konkol noted, "the golden age of adventure gamebooks was actually over."
 Morris and Thomson originally envisioned twelve books in the series, but various publishing problems, including underpricing the expensive books and a shrinking market, meant the series was curtailed after only six volumes.

 As Massively multiplayer online games (MMOs) became popular in the early 2000s, Morris and Thomson hired the French firm Eidos to convert their books into an MMO.
 However, Eidos ran out of money before the project was completed.

-Twenty-five years after the Fabled Lands books were published, Morris and Thomson granted a license to Prime Games to develop a Fable Lands computer role-playing game.
+Twenty-five years after the Fabled Lands books were published, Morris and Thomson granted a license to Prime Games to develop a Fabled Lands computer role-playing game.